-The interest rate on the Direct Graduate PLUS Loan is fixed at 7.9%.
+The interest rate on the Direct Graduate PLUS Loan is fixed.
 Interest is charged from the date the first disbursement is made until the loan is fully repaid.

-Yes, you will pay a fee of up to 4.204% of the loan amount.
+Yes, you will pay a fee as a percentage of the loan amount.
 This fee is deducted proportionately each time a loan disbursement is made.
 A portion of this fee goes to the federal government to help reduce the cost of the loans.